 Vanessa C.L.
-Chang previously served as a Director and shareholder of EL & EL Investments, a privately held real estate investment business, from 1998 to 2018, as the President and Chief Executive Officer of ResolveltNow.com from 2000 until 2002 and was the Senior Vice President of Secured Capital Corp in 1998.
+Chang previously served as a Director and shareholder of EL & EL Investments Ltd., a privately held real estate investment business, from 1998 to 2018, as the President and Chief Executive Officer of ResolveltNow.com from 2000 until 2002 and was the Senior Vice President of Secured Capital Corp in 1998.
 From 1986 until 1997, Ms. Chang was the West Coast partner in charge of Corporate Finance for KPMG Peat Marwick LLP.
-Ms. Chang is a director or trustee of 16 funds advised by the Capital Group and its subsidiaries, seven of which are members of the American Funds family and as a director of nine ETFs advised and launched by Capital Group in 2022.
+Ms. Chang is a director or trustee of 21 funds advised by the Capital Group and its subsidiaries, seven of which are members of the American Funds family and 14 of which are ETFs advised by the Capital Group that were launched in 2022 and 2023.
 She is also a director of Edison International (NYSE: EIX) and its wholly owned subsidiary, Southern California Edison Company (each since 2007).
-She was also a director of Sykes Enterprises Incorporated from 2016 to 2021, Forest Lawn Memorial Parks Association, a non-profit organization, from 2005 to 2020 and SCO, America, Inc., a non-profit organization, from 2013 to 2019.
+She was also a director of Sykes Enterprises, Incorporated from 2016 to 2021, Forest Lawn Memorial Parks Association, a non-profit organization, from 2005 to 2020 and SCO America, Inc., a non-profit organization, from 2013 to 2019.
 Ms. Chang is a member of the American Institute of Certified Public Accountants, the California State Board of Accountancy, Women Corporate Directors and the National Association of Corporate Directors.

-Certified Public Accountant (inactive) Bachelor of Arts, University of British Columbia (1973)
+Certified Public Accountant (inactive)

+Bachelor of Arts, University of British Columbia (1973)

-The Board of Directors recommends Ms. Chang should remain on the Board of Directors due to her experience and expertise in: Accounting & auditing Finance, debt & capital markets Global international Human capital management Information Security Mergers & acquisitions Public company governance Strategy Sustainability Risk, Reporting and Disclosures
+The Board of Directors recommends Ms. Chang should remain on the Board of Directors due to her experience and expertise in:

+Information Security & Cybersecurity